echolotl/echolotlweb/content/characters/king.md

 sitemap:
     changefreq: monthly
     priority: 0.5
-    lastmod: 2025-05-18
+    lastmod: 2025-09-07
 ---

-# test

-**King** is an anthropromorphic cat with light purple fur, with white spots dotted around his body.
-He is echolotl's fursona.
+**King** is echolotl's main fursona.
+He is a purple, anthropomorphic cat with white spots dotted around his body.
+He isn't and won't be used in any stories.